Iain Coldham

 Iain Coldham is an organic chemist and Professor of Organic Chemistry at the University of Sheffield.
-He obtained his PhD from the University of Cambridge before moving to Austin, Texas, in 1989 for postdoctoral research.
-His areas of study have included intramolecular trapping of episulfonium ions with amine nucleophiles and the use of triisopropylsilyl enol ethers in organic synthesis.
+He obtained his PhD from the University of Cambridge and conducted postdoctoral research in Austin, Texas, in 1989.
+Coldham's research areas include the intramolecular trapping of episulfonium ions with amine nucleophiles, the use of triisopropylsilyl enol ethers in organic synthesis, chiral organolithium chemistry, azomethine ylide cycloaddition, and natural product synthesis.